-How does Elite laser compare with other hair removal methods?
+How does Thunder and Elite laser compare with other hair removal methods?

 Shaving, waxing and depilatory creams are all temporary methods which must be repeated very regularly.
 Electrolysis treats hairs individually and therefore it can take a very long time.
 A major advantage of laser hair removal treatment is that it affects a large number of hair follicles at once, resulting in quicker treatment and permanent results.

 Because the laser affects the hair when it is in active growth (the anagen phase) and not every hair is in this phase at any one time.
 Anywhere from 30% to 90% of the hair on the body is in the anagen phase at any one time, depending on the part of the body.
 60% to 90% of the hair in the anagen phase is damaged after each session.

 The number of sessions varies from person to person depending on their skin type, hair colour, thickness of the hair, hormonal imbalances and the area of the body to be treated.
 The exact number cannot be predicted precisely for any patient.
 However, most people require around 8 to 12 treatments, once every 6 weeks for the body and every 4 weeks for the face.